InformaticsMatters/docking-validation/targets/cdk2/expts/vs-dekois/README.md

-# rDock validation CDK2 using DEKOIS
+# Validation of docking with rDock and PLANTS using the DEKOIS CDK2 dataset

 This experiment uses the DEKOIS datasets for CDK2 to validate docking with rDock.
 The output is a ROC curve showing the enrichment.
+We are also working towards doing the same using PLANTS.

 ## Requirements